timimsms/actionmessenger/README.md

 gem 'actionmessenger'
 ```

-And then run `bundle install` in your project's directory.
+And then run `bundle install` in your project's root directory directory.

 ## Usage